Jada Pinkett Smith, 49, Sizzles In Tiny Bikini To Welcome 2021

 The upload received over 295,200 likes and more than 3,100 comments.

 The latest snaps came after Jada and husband Will Smith used social media to celebrate the 20th birthday of daughter Willow back in October.
-The two took to Instagram to share photos of the “Whip My Hair” hitmaker as they shared throwback photos and well wishes.
+The two took to Instagram to share throwback photos of the "Whip My Hair" hitmaker, in addition to well-wishes.

 In the caption, Jada adorably described her daughter as her "most favorite Spooky Girl in the whole wide world!!!!"